Lasse Wellander, longtime ABBA guitarist, has died at 70

 A key contributor to Abba has died.

-Lasse Wellander was the group's lead guitarist on some of the group's biggest hits in the 1970s and 80s, including "Knowing Me Knowing You," "Slipping Through My Fingers" and "Eagle."
+Lasse Wellander was the group's lead guitarist on some of their biggest hits in the 1970s and '80s, including "Knowing Me Knowing You," "Slipping Through My Fingers," and "Eagle."

-In a statement posted on their Instagram page, the Abba band members - Benny Andersson, Agnetha Fältskog, Anni-Frid Lyngstad, and Björn Ulvaeus - said Wellander played "an integral role in the Abba story.
-He will be deeply missed and never forgotten."
+The Abba band members — Benny Andersson, Agnetha Fältskog, Anni-Frid Lyngstad, and Björn Ulvaeus — released a statement on their Instagram page expressing their sorrow for the passing of Wellander, who played "an integral role in the Abba story."
+The statement also conveyed that Wellander's contribution will be remembered forever, and he will be greatly missed.

-Wellander was born in 1952 in the small Swedish town of Skrekarhyttan.
-He started playing guitar after watching The Beatles perform on television in 1963.
+Born in 1952 in the small Swedish town of Skrekarhyttan, Wellander began playing the guitar after watching the Beatles perform on television in 1963.

-Before joining Abba, Wellander played in a rock-blues band called Nature that toured with the Swedish singer-songwriter Ted Gärdestad.
-That's when he met Björn Ulvaeus and Benny Andersson, the two male members of Abba.
+Prior to joining Abba, Wellander played in a rock-blues band called Nature, which toured with Swedish singer-songwriter Ted Gärdestad.
+It was during this time that he met Björn Ulvaeus and Benny Andersson, the two male members of Abba.

-Wellander played guitar on eight Abba studio albums and was a featured performer in the group's live concerts.
-His first recording session with the group was in 1974, when he played guitar on "Intermezzo No.1'' and "Crazy World."
+Wellander played guitar on eight Abba studio albums and was a prominent performer in the group's live concerts.
+He first recorded with the group in 1974, playing guitar on "Intermezzo No.1" and "Crazy World."

-After Abba split up in the early 80s, Wellander became a solo artist producing and recording his own music.
-But he kept close ties with Abba after their breakup.
-He performed on the soundtrack of the two Mamma Mia! movie musicals, and contributed to Abba's 2021 comeback album.
-"Voyage."
+Following Abba's breakup in the early 1980s, Wellander pursued a solo career, producing and recording his own music.
+But he maintained strong connections with Abba, contributing to the soundtracks of the two Mamma Mia! movie musicals, and also playing a part in Abba's comeback album, Voyage, released in 2021.

 Wellander died Friday of cancer.
 He was 70 years old.